J-F-Liu/toolbox/Tool/Rust.md

 - stl_io: reading and writing STL (STereoLithography) files.
 - bevy_stl: A STL loader for bevy.
 - bevy_obj: A OBJ loader for bevy.

+Log:

+There are generally two categories of crates related to logging: logging interfaces and logging consumers.
+The two main interfaces are log and tracing - tracing is more featureful because it supports structured logging, but log is far more prevalent.
+Each logging interface has its own ecosystem of consumers; depending on your needs and chosen interface you can pick one.

+If you're writing a library, using log is a good bet because all the logging interfaces can be made compatible with it (e.g. tracing-log).
+But if you do need structured logging you can use Tracing instead.

 To secure your client connection, use Rustls; however, make sure it is configured properly either with Mozilla’s trusted root certificates or your service provider’s own root certificates!